TheSalifShaikh/TheSalifShaikh/README.md

-## 👋 Hi there!
+# 👋 Hi!
 I'm Mohammed Salif Sameer Shaikh (a.k.a.
 Salif Shaikh)

 Welcome to my GitHub profile!
 I'm a Full-Stack Developer and Entrepreneur with a knack for building efficient, scalable, and impactful web applications.
 With a solid foundation in Computer Science and a diverse skill set spanning both frontend and backend technologies, I thrive on crafting solutions that not only meet business needs but exceed expectations.